Updated August 30, 2023

 You’re getting ready to launch a crowdfunding campaign.
-You’ve got your prototype and you’re getting ready to set up your Indiegogo or Kickstarter campaign page.
+You’ve got your prototype and you’re about to set up your crowdfunding campaign page.
 But have you taken time to build your email list?
-For Indiegogo and Kickstarter creators, an email list isn’t just something that’s “nice to have” — it’s the foundation of your campaign.
+Whether you’re launching on BackerKit , Indiegogo, or Kickstarter, an email list isn’t just something that’s “nice to have” — it’s the foundation of your campaign.
 If you don’t have a strong email list, you’re going to have a hard time reaching your goal.
 To give your project the best chance of success, building an email list of people who have shown interest in your project or projects like yours is essential.
 Here’s why:

 1. Email list size can be an indicator of crowdfunding success

-When you plan for your Indiegogo or Kickstarter campaign knowing that 5% of the people on a legitimate email list will convert, you can get a good estimate of a couple of things:
+When you plan for your campaign knowing that a relatively low percentage of people on a legitimate email list will convert, you can get a good estimate of a couple of things:

 - What would be a reasonable funding goal for your project

 - How many email contacts you should be shooting for